mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 An interesting appetizer could be artichoke pesto crostini.
 To make it, slice some baguette into thin pieces and brush each piece with a mixture of olive oil and freshly squeezed lemon juice.
 Then top with a dollop of homemade pesto and a slice of canned artichoke heart.
 Toast in the oven until the crust is golden brown and the pesto is hot and bubbly.
 ```

 Pretty delicious and well-written recipe.
-Compare this to our instruction tuned model:
+Compare this to our instruction tuned model's response:

 ```
 Lemon Artichoke Hearts Pesto Bites are a delicious appetizer made with lemon, artichoke hearts, and pesto.
 Simply mix the ingredients together and form into bite-sized balls.
 Bake for 15 minutes at 350 degrees Fahrenheit and enjoy!
 These bites are perfect for a party or a quick snack.
 They are sure to be a hit!